xlladdins/xll/docs/Excel4MacrosT-Z.md

 **Related Functions**

-VIEW.DEFINE   Creates or replaces a view
+VIEW.DEFINE&nbsp;&nbsp;&nbsp;Creates or replaces a view

-VIEW.DELETE   Removes a view from the active workbook
+VIEW.DELETE&nbsp;&nbsp;&nbsp;Removes a view from the active workbook

 Return to [top](#T)